Business Acumen - Competency

 - Shares district ideas/recommendations with the rest of the market to drive market progress

-ImpactfulImpactful highlights the ability to drive organizational change, innovation, and results by adapting to external market dynamics, identifying opportunities, and removing barriers to success.
+ImpactfulImpactful is the ability to drive organizational change, innovation, and results by adapting to external market dynamics, identifying opportunities, and removing barriers to success.
 This dimension revolves around decisiveness, adaptability, and leadership in taking proactive actions that influence broader organizational outcomes.
 It emphasizes being a catalyst for change and achieving measurable impacts that advance the company's objectives.

 - Incorporates innovative approaches and being adaptable to change.